Nanosheared electrolyte

 run 4000

-For the last of the 3 steps, fix nve is used instead of nve/limit, which will allow for a better relaxation of the atom positions.
+For the last of the three steps, fix nve is used instead of nve/limit, which will allow for a better relaxation of the atom positions.

 Energy minimisation of the confined water and salt